Weekly Coding Courses

 As with previous courses, our live online courses deliver the best of both worlds: interactive live sessions and on-demand videos and other resources.

-Weekly term-time courses are running during the Autumn term.
+Weekly term-time courses are running during the Summer term (Apr - Jul) with courses starting every few weeks.
 At each level, courses are split into three age groups: 7-9, 10-12 and 13-16.
 Each course includes consolidation of what has already been learnt in previous courses and introduction of new material.

 We recommend you book the next level up from the last course your child has attended.
-If you want to discuss levels further, such as if your child has moved to a new age group, please do contact us and we're happy to advise accordingly.
+If your child has moved to a new age group, read our guide to how to switch age groups or contact us and we're happy to advise accordingly.

 Each course has four live sessions, one hour per week.
 These are interactive lessons led by a codetoday instructor within our dedicated online learning platform.